Netflix boss steps down as board plans transition to add subscribers

-Netflix boss steps down as board plans transition to add subscribers2 min read .
-Updated: 20 Jan 2023, 06:48 AM IST
+Netflix boss steps down as board plans transition to add subscribers1 min read .
+06:48 AM IST

 Netflix co-founder Reed Hastings has stepped down as the CEO of the company.